SolidOS/solidos/README.md

 ### Current SolidOS vision, mission and roadmap

-Read more about the current SolidOS 🌟 vision, goals 🎯 and 🚗 roadmap [here](https://solidos.solidcommunity.net/Team/docs/SolidOSNorthStar.html).
+Read more about the current SolidOS 🌟 vision, goals 🎯 and 🚗 roadmap on the [SolidOS project Pod](https://solidos.solidcommunity.net/Team/docs/SolidOSNorthStar.html).

 **Note:** SolidOS used to be known as (default) Data Browser and at times as mashlib.
-Read a [forum post]https://forum.solidproject.org/t/suggestion-penny-should-be-made-the-default-data-browser/4593) about it.
+Read a [forum post](https://forum.solidproject.org/t/suggestion-penny-should-be-made-the-default-data-browser/4593) about it.

 ## 👩🏽‍💻 SolidOS technical intro